KtGunn/Project4_MapMyWorld/README.md

 > roslaunch my_robot <a_launch_file>

+Importantly, before issuing roslaunch or rosrun commands the setup script must be sources in the catkin_ws idrectory,

+> source devel/setup.bash

 As explained in the following section there are numerous nodes that must be up and running.

 ## Launch files